 The PicMonkey and TurboSquid transactions were accounted for using the acquisition method and, accordingly, the results of the acquired businesses have been included in the Company's results of operations from the respective acquisition dates.
-For the year ended December 31, 2022, PicMonkey and TurboSquid revenues of \$26.0 million and \$28.3 million, respectively, are included in the Consolidated Statements of Operations.
+For the twelve months ended December 31, 2021, PicMonkey revenues of \$8.9 million are included in the Consolidated Statements of Operations.
+For the twelve months ended December 31, 2021, TurboSquid revenues of \$25.9 million are included in the Consolidated Statements of Operations.
+For the twelve months ended December 31, 2021, TurboSquid revenues of \$25.9 million are included in the Consolidated Statements of Operations.
 The fair value of consideration transferred in these business combinations have been allocated to the intangible and tangible assets acquired and liabilities assumed at the acquisition date, with the remaining unallocated amount recorded as goodwill.
 The identifiable intangible assets of these acquisitions are being amortized on a straight-line basis.
 The fair value of the customer relationships was determined using a variation of the income approach known as the multiple-period excess earnings method.
 The fair value of the trade names and developed technology were determined using the relief-from-royalty method, and the fair value of the contributor content was determined using the cost-to-recreate method.
 Determining the fair value requires management to use significant judgment and estimates, including estimates of future revenue growth rates, research and development expense adjustments, sales and marketing expense adjustments, the discount rate, earnings before interest, taxes, and amortization ("EBITA") margins and the customer attrition rate, among others.